 If you are considering selling some items from your site, as in a small store site, you will find that you can set up a PayPal shopping cart for free, and if you can follow the instructions, it is quite easy.

 For that matter, I have recently learned of a few more options.
 But I haven't tried them, and so hesitate to recommend them.
-I do use both PayPal and Payza.

 If you wish to send money to another country, you can send it at much less cost via PayPal than by Western Union or MoneyGram, or such services.
 PayPal has no problem exchanging currency - where it is set up with the other country.
 It's important, however, to check whether PayPal is set up in that country.
-The fee of a few dollars at PayPal is a lot easier to bear than the $10 at MoneyGram, or the $14 fee at Western Union.
+The fee of a few dollars at PayPal is a lot easier to bear than the $10 at MoneyGram ($4.99 online now!), or the $14 fee at Western Union.

 Just discovered!
 PayPal has a new feature under Home -> How PayPal Works (though I found it by clicking on "more" by the small font list of countries at the bottom of a page).
 Here you can use a drop-down menu to find out if a country is accessible by PayPal, and what services they offer there.
-I see that some countries now are that were NOT accessible last year.
+I see that some countries now are that were NOT accessible last time I looked.

 PayPal was started up in 1998 in San Jose, California.
 (I can remember first hearing about it online when it was brand new!)
 It caught on very quickly, and grew by leaps and bounds.
 People who were afraid of exposing themselves to financial rip-offs began to trust PayPal to send money online, and buy and charge for things.
 They gave e-commerce a huge boost on the internet.